-You should note that amortization doesn’t apply to any tangible asset you purchase for the business, such as real estate, business machinery and computers.
-These assets are capitalized, but are subject to depreciation rather than amortization.
+You should note that amortization doesn’t apply to any tangible asset you purchase for the business, such as real estate, business machinery, and computers.
+These assets are capitalized and are treated differently.
 Amortization applies to assets that are intangible, such as business start-up costs, patents, copyrights, trademarks and franchise licenses.

 Jeff Franco's professional writing career began in 2010.
 With expertise in federal taxation, law and accounting, he has published articles in various online publications.
 Franco holds a Master of Business Administration in accounting and a Master of Science in taxation from Fordham University.
 He also holds a Juris Doctor from Brooklyn Law School.